payara/MicroProfile-TCK-Runners/README.md

 How to run the tests:
  - tests can be executed with the tck-runner project - go to the tck-runner project's directory and run `mvn test`

 The tck-runner project executes the tests in the microprofile-config-tck artifact.
 The tests will fail, because no implementation is provided yet.
-On of the 2 following methods can be used to provide an implementation.
+One of the 2 following methods can be used to provide an implementation.

+(general info about running the TCK can be found in the MP config repo: [running_the_tck.asciidoc](https://github.com/eclipse/microprofile-config/blob/master/tck/running_the_tck.asciidoc) )

 ### Running the tests with a custom Arquillian container